Nageeb Arbeely

-Nageeb Arbeely, (July 1863 - January 28, 1904) was a Syrian-born naturalized-American, appointed by President Grover Cleveland to the post of Consul in Jerusalem in 1885.
+Nageeb Arbeely, (July 1863 – January 28, 1904) was a naturalized-American of Syrian descent, appointed by President Grover Cleveland to the post of Consul in Jerusalem in 1885.

 Though Arbeely was popular among the American Colony, he was deemed unacceptable by the Ottoman Empire and within a year was recalled from his position in Jerusalem.

 Biography

-Born in Damascus, Syria, to Professor Joseph A. Arbeely, Nageeb immigrated with his parents and siblings to the United States in 1878.
-The Arbeelys were the first Syrian family to seek refuge in the U.S, and as Christians they had been persecuted in the Ottoman Empire.
+Born in Damascus, Ottoman Syria, to Professor Joseph A. Arbeely, Nageeb immigrated with his parents and siblings to the United States in 1878.
+The Arbeelys were the first Syrian family to seek refuge in the U.S., and as Christians they had been persecuted in the Ottoman Empire.
 They settled in Tennessee and after completing his studies at Maryville College, Arbeely was appointed there as a professor of French, where he also gave illustrated lectures on the Holy Land.

 At the age of 24 Arbeely was appointed by President Grover Cleveland as consul to Jerusalem.
 Though the American Colonists were enthusiastic about his appointment, the Ottoman Empire deemed him unacceptable as a consul, claiming that as Arbeely had been born in Syria, then part of the Ottoman Empire, he could not also serve there as a representative of the United States.
 It was rumored corruption and bribery, stemming from Selah Merrill whom Arbeely had replaced as consul, were employed in removing Arbeely from his appointment.
 Arbeely was recalled within a year of his being appointed.